 Name Relationship with the Group

 Li Lin One of the controlling shareholders

 Wu Jian One of the controlling shareholders

-Huizhan Technology (Hangzhou) Co., Ltd Controlled by the controlling
+Li Ming Close family member of the controlling

 shareholders

-Hangzhou OōEli Commercial Operation Controlled by the controlling
+Huizhan Technology (Hangzhou) Controlled by the controlling shareholders

-Management Co., Ltd. shareholders
+Co., Ltd

-Hangzhou Huikang Industrial Co., Ltd. Controlled by the controlling
+Hangzhou Huikang Industrial Controlled by the controlling shareholders

-shareholders
+Co., Ltd.

-Hangzhou Shangwei Apparel Co., Ltd. Controlled by the controlling
+Hangzhou Shangwei Apparel Controlled by the controlling shareholders

-shareholders
+Co., Ltd.

-Hangzhou JNBY Finery Co., Ltd. Controlled by the controlling
+Hangzhou JNBY Finery Co., Ltd. Controlled by the controlling shareholders

-shareholders